 Xbox Live Independent Games

-Throughout high school I created and released three video games onto the Xbox Live Indie Game Marketplace.
-Since I was four years under the age limit, my account was actually through a parent.
+Throughout high school (2010-2014) I created and released three video games onto the Xbox Live Indie Game Marketplace.
+Since I was four years under the age limit, my account was actually listed under my mother...!

 I had a lot of fun designing these games, and would usually create them based on what little things my friends and I were wanting to play together.
 I was fortunate enough that others wanted to play them, too.
 I was able to do this as a job throughout high school with approximately 10,000 total paid downloads.